Translator and blog author

 Translator's Lab project was founded by a professional translator and PhD in Translation Studies, Ekaterina Eremina.

 It is my firm belief that continuous learning is essential for being a good translator.
 So apart from Bachelor in Hispanic Studies at Saint Petersburg State University (2004-2009), I did a course on simultaneous interpreting at the same University (2010-2011), Master in Translation Studies (2011-2012) and PhD on Sociology of Translation (2012-2017) at Pompeu Fabra University (Barcelona, Spain).
-However, in my opinion the theory of translation must go hand in hand with practice.
-Actually, Translator’s Lab blog was born in an aspiration to draw nearer the theory and practice of translation that turned up to be intertwined in my academic and professional career.
-That is why posts about practical aspects of translation are written from a scholar point of view and notes on theory of translation mention real cases.
+However, in my opinion, the theory of translation must go hand in hand with practice.
+The Translator’s Lab blog was born in an aspiration to draw nearer the theory and practice of translation that turned up to be intertwined in my academic and professional career.
+That is why posts about practical aspects of translation are written from a scholar point of view and notes on the theory of translation mention real cases.

 Speaking about practice, after several scholarships in literary, business and journalistic translation as a student, I started translating professionally in 2008.
-Back then I was very lucky to have as tutor a very talented and highly qualified translator of legal and economic texts.
-In the following years I collaborated with various translation agencies and companies, as well as direct clients.
+Back then I was very lucky to have as a tutor a very talented and highly qualified translator of legal and economic texts.
+In the following years, I collaborated with various translation agencies and companies, as well as direct clients.